larryreeve/prompt-engineering/src/example1.md

 ```
-Prompt: what are the named entities that you extract from text
+</b>Prompt</b>: what are the named entities that you extract from text

 ```